EMPIRIC2/.github/profile/README.md

 EMPIRIC is a group with a shared goal of improving climate model data accessibility for small islands, particulary Pacific Island States.

+We have produced a number of products which enable enhanced understanding of climate extremes.
+These include:

+The Optimal Path Threshold Method (Zhao, Horvat, and Gao, 2025).
+A methodology for rigorously identifying extreme events.

 <!--

 **Here are some ideas to get you started:**